RoarStack is a range of fun innovative visual creativity storytelling card games where you tell a story based on what you can see in your cards.

 There multiple ways to decide if a play is valid.
 1) There can be a designated judge who is not playing that round.
 2) Use the wisdom of the crowd via uninvolved players to decide if the proposed extension to the story works with the card and the theme.
 3) Laughter rules — if you made another player laugh, it must be a good play.
 The judge can be rotating each round, as in Apples-to-Apples, but should play a less critical role unless playing a battle type theme when it is not just about what one sees in the card, but who wins the battle.
 The judge can also be fixed player consulted when needed.
 The crowd works best with relational themes such as when a card must defeat the previous character in battle and then everyone except the players of the 2 cards involved in the battle can vote.
 Laughter or other techniques are needed for 2-player games.
 Even after someone says what they see in a card, it can help the judging can help to point to the parts of the inkblot and explain it — rotating the card and point so those judging see it from your viewpoint.

 These new decks are professionally printed using high card quality 300gsm black core linen finish playing card cardstock.
 The cardstock is clean, extra durable, and all in all possesses a superior feel.
 These are NOT cheap playing or game cards that don’t last.
 They deal and shuffle very well.
 While many cards come in printed tuck boxes, and this may be okay for single decks, many people find the tuck boxes don’t work so well for double deck games.
 It is often hard to get the cards back into double tucks and the tuck boxes tear too easily.
 We looked at lots of alternatives, we decided that we needed more rugged plastic as we wanted something that you can carry in a pocket or backpack without worrying about it breaking.
 Being the creative types, we see solutions all around us and after testing decided that our unique cases are a great double deck solution.
-The game includes in a custom designed/printed unique plastic case, shown below, that fits in a pocket and does not rip like cheap double deck tuck boxes made from thick paper.
+The second edition (2018) game includes in a custom designed/printed unique plastic case, shown below, that fits in a pocket and does not rip like cheap double deck tuck boxes made from thick paper.
+You can toss it in your backpack or back pocket with confidence.

 Our RoarStack mentor, Dr. T. Boult, who is the founder of the Bachelor of Innovation family of degrees, saw the educational potential of the game when we first invented it and help us develop and test it in in the classroom, both with college students and with corporate execs and staff.
 In early 2015, we did training for VPs and their senior staff at a Forbes top 20 company.
 As the charts below show, it was a roaring success improving the teams feeling they could be creative and learn to be creative.
 We’ve continued using it and the data is consistently positive.
 Other statistically very significant (p<.01) improvements were found in their feeling they know how to innovate, can learn how to innovate.
 They also felt they could improve innovation in their teams with the tools.
 If you are interested in a team-building or innovation-building event contact us and we can put something together for your even.